×

 Among other things, the program for highly skilled migrants streamlines the admission requirements for highly skilled migrants.
 For example, ‘regular’ employees from outside the EU as a rule require a work permit to work in the Netherlands, while this is not usually the case for highly skilled migrants.
 Moreover, highly skilled migrants benefit from a fast-track admission procedure.
 Both the highly skilled migrant and employer must meet a number of conditions.

-Highly skilled migrants program conditions
+Highly skilled migrant program

 The highly skilled migrant program is not open to all companies.
 Furthermore, not every highly skilled migrant from outside the EU is eligible under this program.
 The most important conditions are as follows: